List of Kamen Rider W characters: Philip

 The mysterious Philip (フィリップ, Firippu) is Shotaro's partner in the detective agency who lost his memory, has a tendency for obsessively focusing on a specific topic of interest, and uses his special abilities to access the Gaia Library to solve Dopant crimes.
-He was originally Raito Sonozaki (園咲 来人, Sonozaki Raito), the third child and only son of the Sonozaki family who died after falling into the Earth's consciousness, the True Gaia Memory (地球の記憶, Chikyū no Kioku), and revived as an ageless data human.
+He was originally Raito Sonozaki (園咲 来人, Sonozaki Raito), the youngest child and only son of the Sonozaki family who died after falling into the Earth's consciousness, the True Gaia Memory (地球の記憶, Chikyū no Kioku), and revived as an ageless data human.
 As a result, his father Ryubee considered Raito the "Chosen Child" (運命の子, Unmei no Ko) and had his son's memory erased in order to use him to mass-produce artificial Gaia Memories for the Museum.
 After being rescued by Shotaro and Sokichi, the latter of whom named Raito after the fictional detective Philip Marlowe, Philip aids Shotaro to atone for willingly aiding his family by remaining in the Narumi Detective Office's secret hangar and investigate Dopant activities through his ability to access the Gaia Library (の本棚, Hoshi no Hondana) and its Infinite Archive (無限アーカイブ, Mugen Ākaibu), a metaphysical realm and Akashic records in the form of a white room filled with an endless number of books on an endless number of bookshelves.

 Initially a logic-driven sociopath with little common sense who constantly irks all around him, Philip gradually becomes more empathic while slowly learning of his former identity.
 He is eventually captured and absorbed by his sister Wakana Sonozaki to restore the Museum's hold on the True Gaia Memory.
 While he is later extracted by Shotaro, this event causes Philip's body to destabilize to the point where he risks breaking up into data and being absorbed by the Earth if he transforms into W again and cancels the transformation.
 Saving this final transformation to save Wakana and fight Jun Kazu, Philip has Shotaro promise to continue fighting for Fuuto after he is gone and leaves the Lost Driver to Shotaro as a parting gift.

 However, after Wakana learns Philip sacrificed his own physical existence to save her, she sacrifices herself in turn to bring back the Xtreme Memory and reconstruct Philip's physical body.
 Before returning, Philip shares one last moment with his family, who tell him that they will be watching over him.
 Upon revealing himself a year later, Philip resumes protecting Fuuto with Shotaro.

-As W, Philip possesses Gaia Memories with silver tips called Soul Memories (ソウルメモリ, Souru Memori), which transfer his consciousness into Shotaro's body and provides the right half of W's body and elemental powers.
+As W, Philip possesses Gaia Memories with silver-colored connectors called Soul Memories (ソウルメモリ, Souru Memori), which transfer his consciousness into Shotaro's body and provides the right half of W's body and elemental powers.